 2. My lover is mine, and I am his.
 He browses among the lilies. –Song of Songs 2:16

 There are a lot of verses in the Bible about love, both about marital love and brotherly love.
-I think both are appropriate to talking about marriage because we are called to show both kinds of love to our spouses.
+I think both are appropriate to talk about here because we are called to show both kinds of love to our spouses.
 If we want to be friends with Jesus, we have to love others the way He loves us.

 3. This is my commandment: Love each other in the same way I have loved you.
 There is no greater love than to lay down one’s life for one’s friends.
 You are my friends if you do what I command. –John 15:12-14